 The new lawsuit also adds fuel to the already serious concerns about department’s deputy cliques held by the department’s Civilian Oversight Commission (COC), the Office of the Inspector General (OIG), the LA County Board of Supervisors, plus many department members.

-Even some of its minor points are troubling, such as its report that the video of the Kennedy Hall fight provided to the sheriff’s department by the venue, has now magically vanished from the LASDs keeping.
+Even some of the lawsuit’s minor points are troubling, such as its report that the video of the Kennedy Hall fight provided to the sheriff’s department by the venue, has now magically vanished from the LASDs keeping.

 And while again pointing to the gravity of the LASD’s toxic problem with deputy cliques, the complaint lists a variety of incidents in which Sheriff Alex Villanueva has either downplayed the problems posed by deputy gangs, or appears at times to be, as the lawsuit puts it, “protecting the gangs from proper scrutiny and disciplinary action.”